gofreego/configo/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+Note: currently this library is only for golang.
+If anyone is interested to contribute to have a same for java, python etc. that would be much appreciated.

 ### Installation
 #### Prerequisites
 * Go 1.16 or later